 Manchester with a visit to the extensive Trafford Shopping & Leisure Centre.
 Time for shopping in this large complex with restaurants, coffee bars, leisure facilities and most of the major UK and international shopping chains represented.
 Leisure activities include spectacular games and a possible cinema visit depending on what films are available and the ages of each colour group.

 Half day excursion to nearby York – Sunday

 York - after a lazy late morning and lunch, there is time to chill-out before the afternoon excursion to York, less than half an hour away.
 There is so much to see in this historic, walled city, notably the famous York Minster.
 Campers are divided into groups for the York Photo Challenge, encouraging each camper to explore, under supervision, many of the impressive buildings of this great city.
 There is time for shopping including the traditional shops in the ancient 'Shambles' area with its medieval buildings and cobbled streets.

-A choice of a wide variety of additional activities is on each weekday to all campers after their principle speciality programmes have finished.
-Here are some of the likely activities:
+A choice of a wide variety of activities is offered each weekday to all campers after their speciality programmes have finished each morning.